 I get that is just so incredibly difficult to hear anything as a teenager.
 It’s the age.
 Everything sounds like another lecture.
 Right?
 But the funny thing is, it isn’t actually a lecture.
 It is the wisdom of experience.
 It’s just hard to see that when you don’t have enough of your own life experience to process it as helpful information.

 I am older now – not so much older that I can’t relate – but old enough to have some life experience to share this with you.
 But how did I safely get to where I am with many life-threatening food allergies, environmental allergies, and asthma?
-I hurtled through my tumultuous high school years, went on to fun and challenging college years, then to graduate school, followed by five years traveling and living abroad.
+I hurtled through my tumultuous high school years, went on to fun and challenging college years, then off to graduate school.
+Education was followed by five years of traveling and living abroad.
 I made life into what I wanted it to be, and had incredible adventures.
 This freedom did not happen overnight, though.

 In high school, I thought I had all of the answers.
 I pretty much always wanted to do the opposite of what my parents wanted, whether it was breaking an occasional curfew or deciding to go to a friend’s house instead of babysitting my sister.
 I was just a typical teenager using my occasional bad attitude to go through the right of passage called rebellion.
 This is not unique.
 If you’re doing something similar, know that you are actually following what almost every single teenager does at some point, some more than others.
 It’s your job!